AlisterRutter/workstation-setup/README.md

 `ssh-add -L`

-Copy the output of the last command into your github settings for your user account under "SSH keys".

-2. Clone the install scripts

-`git clone git@github.com:Equiem/workstation-setup.git`
+2. Add your SSH key to your github account

-3. Run the install scripts (the `cd` is important!)
+3. Run the following script

-`cd workstation-setup`

-`. install-all.sh`
+`. install-dev.sh`

 If something fails, sorry, you will probably have to re-run individual scripts and do some debugging.